TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 Some support for logging is available.
-Note, however, that the :mod:`logging` package does not use process shared locks so it is possible (depending on the handler type) for messages from different processes to get mixed up.
+Note, however, that the :mod:`logging` package does not use process shared locks so it is possible (depending on the handler type) for messages kutoka different processes to get mixed up.

 .. currentmodule:: multiprocessing
 .. function:: get_logger()